Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: The Bilevel Optimization Approach

 \subsection{Problem Setting}

-The input is defined in terms of a set $N$ of nodes associated with bus stops, a subset $H \subseteq N$ of which are designated as hubs.
+The input {for the ODMTS design} is defined in terms of a set $N$ of nodes associated with bus stops, a subset $H \subseteq N$ of which are designated as hubs.
 Each trip $r \in T$ has an origin stop $or^r \in N$, a destination stop $de^r \in N$, and a number of riders taking that trip $p^r \in \mathbb{Z}_{+}$.
 The time and distance between each pair $i, j \in N$ are denoted by $t_{ij}$ and $d_{ij}$ respectively.
 These parameters can be asymmetric but are assumed to satisfy the triangular inequality.
-Since the goal is to optimize both inconvenience (e.g., travel time) and cost, the optimization problem uses a parameter $\theta \in [0,1]$ to balance both objectives using a convex combination.
+Costs and inconvenience (e.g., travel time) are the two main aspects that transit agencies consider during network design.
+As the agencies generally operate under limited budget, it becomes critical to minimize cost.
+On the other hand, designing transit systems with better convenience not only improves the service for existing riders but also provides a more appealing mode choice for potential riders who may now decide to adopt the system when the duration of their suggested routes improves.
+Furthermore, adoption of additional riders increases the revenue for the transit agency.
+To this end, the optimization problem uses a parameter $\theta \in [0,1]$ to balance both objectives using a convex combination.
 In particular, inconvenience is associated with the travel time and multiplied by $\theta$, while travel cost is associated with the travel distance and multiplied by $1 - \theta$.

 Riders pay a fixed cost $\phi$ to use the transit system, irrespective of their routes.
-This fixed cost per rider, $\varphi = (1 - \theta) \phi$, becomes a revenue to the transit agency.
-If a leg between the hubs $h, l \in H$ is open, then the transit agency incurs an investment cost $\beta_{hl} = (1 - \theta) b \, n \, d_{hl}$, where $b$ is the cost of using a bus per mile and $n$ is the number of buses operating in each open leg within the planning horizon.
+This fixed cost per rider becomes a revenue to the transit agency, which is captured as in the leader objective for additional riders.
+If a leg between the hubs $h, l \in H$ is open, then the transit agency incurs an investment cost $\rho \, n \, d_{hl}$, where $\rho$ is the cost of using a bus per mile and $n$ is the number of buses operating in each open leg within the planning horizon.
+This cost is captured as in the objective.
 Moreover, the transit agency incurs a service cost for each trip $r \in T$ that consists of the weighted cost and inconvenience of using bus legs between hubs and on-demand shuttle legs between bus stops.
-More specifically, the weighted cost and inconvenience for an on-demand shuttle between $i$ and $j$ for the transit agency is given by $\gamma_{ij}^r = (1 - \theta) g \, d_{ij} + \theta t_{ij}$, where $g$ is the cost of using a shuttle per mile.
-Since the operating cost of buses are already considered within the investment costs, each bus leg between the hubs $h, l \in H$ in trip $r \in T$ only incurs an inconvenience cost $\tau^r_{hl} = \theta (t_{hl} + S)$, where $S$ is the average waiting time of a bus.
+More specifically, the weighted cost and inconvenience for an on-demand shuttle between $i$ and $j$ is given by where $g$ is the cost of using a shuttle per mile.
+Since the operating cost of buses are already considered within the investment costs, each bus leg between the hubs $h, l \in H$ in trip $r \in T$ only incurs an inconvenience cost where $s$ is the average waiting time of a bus.